On ultrafilter extensions of first-order models and ultrafilter interpretations: Extending the ultrafilter extension procedure

 But $\cl_{\scc(X^n)}R=\wt{R}$ where $R$~is considered as a~unary relation on~$X^n$ (recall that if $Z$~is discrete and $A\subseteq Z$, then the basic open set~$\wt{A}$ equals the closure $\cl_{Z}A$), and furthermore, $\ext\image R=R$ (since $\wt f=f$ for all $f\in Y^n$ as $\scc\,n=n$).
 Putting all this together, we obtain:

 as required. \end{proof}

-Although this characterization of the $^{*}$-extensions of relations is not simpler than one given by Theorem~\ref{modaltopology}, its interest lies in a~connection of these larger extensions with the smaller $\wt{\;\;}$-extensions of relations (by using also continuous extensions of maps).
+Although this description of the $^{*}$-extension of relations is not simpler than one given by Theorem~\ref{modaltopology}, it provides some connection of this larger extension with the smaller $\wt{\;\;}$-extension of relations (by using also continuous extensions of maps).
 Other interrelations between the $\wt{\;\;}$- and $^{*}$-extensions of relations are established via Vietoris-type topologies in~\cite{Saveliev(2 concepts)}.

-\subsection{3.
-Ultrafilter interpretations}
+\section{Ultrafilter interpretations}

-In this section, we define our main concepts: ultrafilter interpretations (of functional and relational symbols) and generalized models (involving ultrafilter evaluations and ultrafilter interpretations) together with their semantic.
-Then we provide two specific operations turning generalized models into ordinary ones, establish necessary and sufficient conditions under which the latter are two canonical ultrafilter extensions of some ordinary models, and give a~topological characterization of generalized models.
-Finally, we define homomorphisms of generalized models and prove for them a~version of the First Extension Theorem and an its refinement.
+In this section, we define our main concepts: ultrafilter interpretations (of functional and relational symbols) and ultrafilter models (involving ultrafilter evaluations and ultrafilter interpretations) together with their semantics.
+Then we provide two specific operations turning ultrafilter models into ordinary ones, establish necessary and sufficient conditions under which the latter are two canonical ultrafilter extensions of some ordinary models, and give a~topological characterization of ultrafilter models.
+Finally, we define homomorphisms of ultrafilter models and prove for them a~version of the First Extension Theorem and an its refinement.

 +1em